jjspetz/digitalcrafts/README.md

 # Digital Crafts Bootcamp Exercises
-This is a place for the daily exercises I am doing for my bootcamp
+This is a place for the daily exercises I am doing for my bootcamp.